 Yurt-App-Manager is a functional component that provides united edge management capabilities for an OpenYurt cluster.
 You can install this component with helm.

-You can check if yurt-app-manager has been installed successfully with:
+You can check if yurt-app-manager pod and service have been installed successfully with:

 kubectl get pod -n kube-system | grep yurt-app-manager